Efficient and high-performance routing of lattice-surgery paths on three-dimensional lattice: Scheduling of lattice surgery using entanglement

 \subsubsection{Dijkstra projection}

-As shown later in the numerical evaluation parts, the methods 3D BFS and 3D Dijkstra are high-performance but time-consuming for practical problem instances, while they are polynomial-time algorithms.
+As shown later in the numerical evaluation parts, the 3D BFS and 3D Dijkstra methods are high-performance but time-consuming for practical problem instances, while they are polynomial-time algorithms.
 They are especially time-consuming for deep circuits because their time complexity of path search depends on the height of the 3D lattice $h$, as shown in Tab.\,\ref{tab:comparison-path}.
-This motivates us to propose a more time-efficient algorithm, Dijkstra projection.
-It searches for a 2D path on a 2D lattice and then obtains a 3D path by stacking the 2D path in the time direction like a projection.
-While 3D BFS and 3D Dijkstra search for a path in a 3D lattice, Dijkstra projection searches for a path only in a 2D lattice, which is likely to speed up the scheduling process.
+This motivates us to propose a more time-efficient algorithm, the Dijkstra projection.
+It searches for a 2D path on a 2D lattice and then obtains a 3D path by stacking the 2D path in the time direction, like a projection.
+While the 3D BFS and the 3D Dijkstra search for a path in a 3D lattice, the Dijkstra projection searches for a path only in a 2D lattice, which is likely to speed up the scheduling process.

-Dijkstra projection determines a pre-projection path in a similar way to 3D Dijkstra.
+The Dijkstra projection determines a pre-projection path in a similar way to the 3D Dijkstra.
 First, each cell of the qubit plane is weighted exponentially with respect to the heights of the paths already stacked.
 On the weighted 2D lattice, Dijkstra's algorithm searches for the path with the minimum sum of the weights.
-The path is then stacked in the 3D lattice along the time axis with its 2D shape preserved and adjacent voxels of the path sharing a face.
+The path is then stacked in the 3D lattice along the time axis, preserving its 2D shape while ensuring that adjacent voxels of the path share a face.
 Fig.\,\ref{fig:projection_example} shows an example of stacking a path.

 The pseudo-code of this procedure is shown in Alg.\,\ref{alg:dijkstra_projection}.
 The map named $H$ corresponds to the height of 2D cells.
 The function \textsc{FindShortestPathFromHeight} weights the graph $G$ with the weight obtained from the height $H$ and returns one of the shortest paths on the weighted graph.
 The function \textsc{LiftPath} takes a 2D path and returns a stacked 3D path as shown in Fig.\,\ref{fig:projection_example}.